9Bakabaka/StarLightTeaHouseBot/README.md

 [README](README.md) | [中文文档](README_zh.md)
 Chinese document is maintained by [BiancoCat](https://github.com/BiancoCat) and may not be up-to-date.
+Newest update!
+Longtail can't stand the outdated Chinese doc anymore and updated it on 2025 Sep 08.

 # Usage:
-### Most of the functions can be toggled in main()
+### Most of the functions can be toggled in .env

-### About Bot Token:
-Create a text file named "bottoken" at the same folder as the script and put your token in it.
+### Before you start...
+Put your token it in .env file as TELEGRAM_BOT_TOKEN.
+Find BotFather to get one.
+If you want to use LLM function, put your Deepseek token in .env as DEEPSEEK_API_KEY.

 ### About Status
 Use command "/status" to check server status.
 Including CPU, memory usage and network latency.